-Child Self-harm - eating disorders, self-mutilati on and Poor self-image, self-harm, self-hatred suicide attempts Running away from home Inappropriate sexualised conduct Nobel Child Protection Policy Page 23 of 24 September 2017
+Child Self-harm - eating disorders, self-mutilation and suicide attempts Poor self-image, self-harm, self-hatred Running away from home Inappropriate sexualised conduct Reluctant to undress for PE Withdrawal, isolation or excessive worrying Sexual knowledge or behaviour inappropriate to Pregnancy age/stage of development, or that is unusually explicit

-Reluctant to undress for PE Withdrawal, isolation or excessive worrying Pregnancy Sexual knowledge or behaviour inappropriate to age/stage of development, or that is unusually explicit Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
-Executively interacted in the child The factor of the second state of the second s Excessively interested in the child.
+Inexplicable changes in behaviour, such as becoming aggressive or withdrawn Poor attention / concentration (world of their own) Pain, bleeding, bruising or itching in genital and /or anal area Sudden changes in school work habits, become truant Sexually exploited or indiscriminate choice of sexual partners Parent Family/environment History of sexual abuse Marginalised or isolated by the community.
+Excessively interested in the child.
 History of mental health, alcohol or drug misuse or domestic violence.
-Parent displays inappropriate behaviour towards the child or other children Parent displays inappropriate behaviour towards the domestic violence.
-History of unexplained death, illness or multiple Parent displays inappropriate behaviour towards the child or other children domestic violence.
-History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of
+Parent displays inappropriate behaviour towards the child or other children History of unexplained death, illness or multiple surgery in parents and/or siblings of the family Conviction for sexual offences Past history in the care of childhood abuse, self harm, somatising disorder or false allegations of physical or sexual assault Comments made by the parent/carer about the child.
+Grooming behaviour Lack of sexual boundaries Physical or sexual assault or a culture of physical chastisement.